New - Click HERE to view GCSE recordings to use as part of year 11 revision.

 The Maths team bring years of experience, not just in teaching, but in applying Maths in previous careers, whether in banking, engineering and ICT.
 By sharing our lives and experiences, students understand how they will use Maths in their own lives too.

-To minimise disruption during Covid, the Maths department embraced online live lessons, with students learning live from home almost from the start of the first lockdown.
+To minimise disruption during Covid, the Maths department embraced streamed live lessons, with students learning live from home almost from the start of the first lock down.
 The Maths team used visualisers, webcams, digital whiteboards and Google Classroom to provide consistency, and now that schools have returned, we are putting on additional lessons for year 11 and 13 in order to make sure students are not disadvantaged.

 Our intent is simply to teach well.
 Lessons are inspiring and engaging, with students understanding what they are learning, how they are supported and why they are learning it.
 Students take responsibility for their learning by choosing the level of challenge in a lesson, by completing consistent ILT (Independent Learning Tasks), and by showing initiative to access support clubs and available staff when stuck.
 The national curriculum is taught with strategy, and students prove their abilities and understanding in examinations as an outcome of learning rather than the purpose for it.